-Young people aged 10-17 years can do the youth version of the strengths test at: https://www.authentichappiness.sas.upenn.edu/questionnaires/strength-survey-children.
+Young people aged 10-17 years can do the youth version of the strengths survey at: www.viacharacter.org/survey/account/register#youth.

-It will take them about 45 minutes to answer all the questions.
-Then they will get a rating of their top 5 strengths which are called ‘signature’ strengths.
-Discuss their top five strengths with them.
-Ask them to think about whether they agree that these are their top 5.
+It will take 15-20 minutes to answer all the questions.
+They will find out their top three strengths, then all the other strengths in order.
+Discuss their top strengths with them.
+Ask them to think about whether they agree that these are their top three.
 Ensure their understanding of these strengths by asking for examples of when they use each one in their lives.

 Don’t be surprised if appreciation, forgiveness, modesty and open-mindedness are low on their list.
 In general, children and young people will find these difficult - they will develop as they get older.

 You can do a number of different activities after a group of young people have completed the strengths questionnaire: